AditLuthra/makrx-ecosystem-unified/README.md

 ## Environment templates

 Sample environment files are provided under `examples/` for all frontends and backends (e.g. `.env.makrx-services.local`, `.env.makrx-services-backend`).

+A canonical template for the entire ecosystem is provided as `.env.example` in the repo root. **Copy `.env.example` to `.env` and update values for your local setup.**

 - For Next.js apps, copy the relevant example to the app folder as `.env.local` and adjust values.
 - For Python backends, copy the example to the backend folder as `.env` (or export in your process manager) and adjust values.